rj00a/evenio/tutorial.md

 # Handler Ordering

-When multiple handlers listen for the same event, we'll need to consider the order those handlers should run when the event is sent.
+When multiple handlers listen for the same event, we'll need to consider the order those handlers should run when the event is handled.

 Handler order is first determined by the handler's [`HandlerPriority`].
 This is a enum with three states: `High`, `Medium`, and `Low`. `Medium` is the default.
 If handlers have the same priority, then we fall back on the order the handlers were added to the `World` to decide the order.